Warrant Officer Prerequisites and Duty Description

 - Must have at least the minimum Letters of Recommendation (LORs) from the following:

-- SF Group Commander
+- SF Group Commander or authorized representative

 - SF CCWO